 |Netflix libraries inaccessible||Australia, Austria, Belgium, Brazil, Czech Republic, Denmark, Finland, France, Germany, Hong Kong, Hungary, India, Ireland, Israel, Italy, Japan, Luxembourg, Mexico, New Zealand, Norway, Poland, Romania, Singapore, South Africa, Spain, South Africa, Sweden, Switzerland, Turkey, United Arab Emirates|

-While PIA can unblock a few regional Netflix libraries, it might not be the most reliable way to do so.
-Company representatives have publicly mentioned that Netflix blacklists PIA’s servers and IP addresses, which might explain why PIA sometimes struggles to unblock catalogs that were previously accessible.
+While PIA works with a few regional Netflix libraries, it might not be the most reliable way to access the service abroad.
+Company representatives have publicly mentioned that Netflix blacklists PIA’s servers and IP addresses, which might explain why PIA sometimes struggles with catalogs that were previously accessible.
 PIA also has fairly inconsistent speeds, which means that the quality of your experience is dependent on the server you use and how far away it is, and the time of day.

 Which are the best VPNs for streaming Netflix abroad?